 Women LISTEN holds annual nurturing retreats where participants spend time sharing, laughing, playing, enjoying healthy food, learning and more.

 The Sooth Your Soul, Nourish Your Body retreat is held at the Hotel Alyeska in Girdwood.
-Our next Girdwood Retreat will be held the weekend of September 22-24, 2017.
+Our next Girdwood Retreat will be held in September of 2018.

 Relax with a massage, leisure activities, good food and great company.

 Women LISTEN will be offering a fly-fishing retreat the weekend of July 20-22, 2018.
 It will be held at Kalmbach Lake, approximately 10 miles west of Wasilla.

 This retreat is available free of charge to women who have had a diagnosis of any cancer.
 Join us for an uplifting retreat in a lovely setting.

 - There was such warmth and kindness in the room.

 - I was overwhelmed with love and generosity from total strangers.

 - Women LISTEN and the retreat gave me hope and to keep moving forward.

 - Sharing our stories and being open about our personal lives helped to make connections with each other.

 - I never could see myself fly-fishing and now I sure can.